Epon-Wang/SpaceDoggy/README.md

 ```bash
 python3 height_field_generator.py
 ```
-This will give you a height field image.
+This will give you a height field image, to gain the image type you want, please refer to each generation type method and uncomment them if needed.
 Then run the following command:
 ```bash
 python3 terrain_generator.py
 ```